Let each of you look not only to his own interests, but also to the interests of others. – Philippians 2:4

 When you feel down and depressed, take your eyes off your own situation and set them on those around you.
 It may be hard to do, but I’ve learned that the best way to forget your own ‘problems’ is to help someone else with theirs.

 Notice the needs of those God has set in your path.
 Pray about ways of solving someone else’s problems.
 Pray to be a source of constant encouragement and a blessing to others.

 There is good in every darkness, and there are countless ways we’re given the chance to help.
 How do we do this?
 We lift others up.
 We compliment them.
 We let them know we love them.

 “It’s not enough to simply feel love.
 We have to show it.
 We have to express it.
 Love is not love until we give it away…and we should be giving it away at every opportunity.”

 Here are 5 ways to be a blessing to others:

-4. Give.– Know someone in a financial crisis?
+Know someone in a financial crisis?
 Give a financial gift.
 Of course prayer works and sure you can sit and listen to their problems all day, but if you are able, do more than that.
 Give!
-God’s blessings to us are not meant to end with us.
-His desire is that they filter down to others.
-This principle applies in all areas of our lives, including finances.

-Let your light shine before others, that they may see your good deeds and glorify your Father in heaven. ~Matthew 5:16
+In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven. – Matthew 5:16